MGQ-EX/Paradox/EX Readme.txt

   #---------------------------------------------------------------------------

-	Mod For MGQ Paradox, You Are Free To Use This Mod, Make Changes To It, Relealese It Using Your Own Custom RVTEXT Files, However The Original Game, Scripts Used, And Any Supporting Material Belong To Their Original Creators, Please Support The Official Release
+	Mod For MGQ Paradox, You Are Free To Use This Mod, Make Changes To It, Release It Using Your Own Custom RVTEXT Files, However The Original Game, Scripts Used, And Any Supporting Material Belong To Their Original Creators, Please Support The Official Release

   #---------------------------------------------------------------------------